 This overview is a brief description of how to file a complaint of discrimination and/or harassment at Valdosta State University.
-For additional information concerning the policies and procedures in this area, please contact the Office of Social Equity.
+For additional information concerning the policies and procedures in this area, please contact the Office of Human Resources.

 Who may file a complaint?

-Any person (e.g., faculty, staff, student, visitor) may report what they believe to be an act of discrimination or harassment to the Office of Social Equity as soon as possible after the alleged incident(s).
+Any person (e.g., faculty, staff, student, visitor) may report what they believe to be an act of discrimination or harassment.
+Faculty, staff and visitors should report to the Office of Human Resources as soon as possible after the alleged incident(s).

 How do students file complaints?

-Students wishing to report concerns of harassment or discrimination should contact the Office of Social Equity, Dr. Maggie Viverette, Seago House, 229-333-5463.
+Students wishing to report concerns of harassment or discrimination should contact the Office of Student Affairs, Mr. Darius Thomas, 229-333-5941.

-How do I file a complaint through the Office of Social Equity?
+How do I file a complaint through the Office of Human Resources?

 What is a formal complaint?

 Formal Complaint: The goal of the Complaint Process is to reach an official determination as to whether a respondent(s) has violated the University’s Anti-harassment Policy and/or Non-discrimination Policy.
 As part of the Complaint Process, a University Investigator will conduct a thorough investigation into the allegations of the complaint and prepare a report of the investigation.
-Following the investigation, the Director of the Office of Social Equity will ultimately issue a determination as to 1) whether a University policy concerning discrimination and/or harassment was violated; and 2), if so, what the appropriate sanction should be.
-There is available a written appeal to the University's President if either party wishes to appeal the Director’s determination.
+Following the investigation, the appropriate Human Resources employee will ultimately issue a determination as to 1) whether a University policy concerning discrimination and/or harassment was violated; and 2), if so, what the appropriate sanction should be.
+The HR employee will work with the board office as needed, prior to any final determination.
+There is available a written appeal to the University's President if either party wishes to appeal the determination.

 When do I need to file a complaint?

 Individuals wishing to report a concern or file a complaint of discrimination and/or harassment are encouraged to do so as soon as possible following the incident(s).
-Any complaint must be filed within120 days of the incident of discrimination and/or harassment or, where the behavior is of an ongoing nature, within 120 days from the most recent incident.
+Any complaint must be filed within 50 days of the incident of discrimination and/or harassment or, where the behavior is of an ongoing nature, within 50 days from the most recent incident.
 The time limits for filing complaints cannot be extended.

 If an employee leaves the University, the employee must file a complaint relating to alleged discrimination and/or harassment occurring during that individual’s employment with the University within ten days following the employee’s termination of employment from the University.